-- In the third Back to the Future movie there is a somber one.
-Marty Mc Fly encounters his ancestors Seamus and Maggie Mc Fly, under the pseudonym "Clint Eastwood."
+- In Back to the Future Part III, there is a somber instance of this.
+Marty McFly encounters his ancestors Seamus and Maggie McFly, under the pseudonym "Clint Eastwood."
 After "Clint" accepts a challenge to a gun fight for being called chicken, Seamus and Maggie tell "Clint" he reminds them of Seamus' brother Martin who let people talk him into fights and ended up dying from one such encounter.

 - In One Piece, Luffy frequently reminds others of Gold Roger, especially when he almost gets executed by Buggy in Loguetown and smiles even when he thinks all hope is lost, just like Roger had in his execution.

 - In Bleach, there appear to be some comparisons between Ichigo and Kaien Shiba, particularly in their appearance and determination to do what's right even if it's against the rules.
 Byakuya in particular makes note of the similarity between the two, and Rukia remembers that Ichigo's fight with Grand Fisher is quite similar to Kaien's fight with Metastacia in that it's personal to them, although Ichigo, unlike Kaien, made it out of his fight alive.

 - A subversion in Arthur 2: On the Rocks.
 Arthur, referring to Hobson, says to his new valet "you know, you remind me of him... in absolutely no way whatsoever".